10 Tips to Help You Focus on Home Improvement Projects

-For those of you who are inclined towards introspection, Tresnack recommends sitting down before you start a project and try to focus on what about the project may be making you afraid.
+For those of you inclined towards introspection, Tresnack recommends sitting down before you start a project and trying to focus on what about the project may be making you afraid.
 “If you are procrastinating, sit for a moment and look at what your fears are about the situation.
-You may even want to write about it,” he said.
-Tresnack said that procrastination creates an “emotional cloud, which makes things harder to accomplish.”
+You may even want to write about it.”
+He describes procrastination as creating an “emotional cloud, which makes things harder to accomplish.”

 9. Celebrate your successes.

-“Every time we accomplish something it gives our mind a little boost,” said Tresnack.
+“Every time we accomplish something, it gives our mind a little boost,” affirms Tresnack.
 It’s important to stop and relish what we have accomplished before moving on to the next project.
-If you feel more satisfaction, the next project may feel more enjoyable.
+If you feel deeper satisfaction, the next project tends to be more enjoyable.

 10. Make projects into social events.